shaigeva/shaigeva.github.io/shai_site/content/posts/ai_frameworks/02_why_ai_frameworks.md

 [cover]
   image = "ai_frameworks/ai_feedback_loop_1-min.png"
 +++
-(this post is part of a [series]({{< ref "/posts/ai_frameworks/ai_frameworks.md" >}}) about ai-native frameworks)
+(this post is part of a [series]({{< ref "/posts/ai_frameworks/01_ai_frameworks_intro.md" >}}) about ai-native frameworks)

-I'll focus here on the reason I think frameworks are the direction and what I think they will include.
+In this post I'll focus here on the reason I think frameworks are the direction and what I think they will include, where following posts will dive deeper into the technical details.

 At a very high level, the rationale is this:
 1. It makes sense to "aim our code for the AI", because it'll be the new norm.
 1. With the current way we're making software, it's just not realistic to make a paradigm shift happen, because AI cannot have a feedback loop that's good enough to change code at an acceptable speed and self-heal enough issues.
-1. Therefore, I believe the only way forward is to have frameworks that dictate some important aspects of the code, in order to give AI what it needs so it can do its job.
+1. Therefore, I believe the only way forward is to have frameworks that dictate some important aspects of the code and workflow, in order to give AI what it needs so it can do its job.

 Let's dig in.